davidwarne/CTCombine/README.txt

 #---------

   Rotates Dicom data as indicated a desired angle about a desired isocentre.
-  Voxelises data and appends EPID data to the file.
+  Voxelizes data and appends EPID data to the file.

   Features:

-    Version 0.17 -
+  	Version 0.18 -
+  		- The Volume clipping problem when the volume is rotated or translated to the extremes is now fixed Version 0.17 -
 		- Dicom reader now takes into account the directional cosines of the patients orientation
-       - The Volume clipping problem when the volume is rotated or translated to the extremes is now fixed
 		- Dicom Data Types of float, unsigned char, short, and unsigned short are now handled (though only short has been tested)

     Version 0.16 -
 		- density data conversion is now more powerful, the user may define there own transfer function for CT to density (NOTE: as a result of this modification the format of the .inp file has changed, see below)
 		- x and z cooridnates are set in increasing order for use with Dosxyz
 		- Bug with EPID distance is now fixed
 		- problem with converting CT values to densities is now removed by implementing the use of the Dicom RescaleOffset value (useful, the poor phantom now has a brain)
 		- the selected isocentre is now always set in the centre of the zx plain (0,100,0) for Dosxyz

     Version 0.15 -
 		- Y axis now shifted such that y<100 is above the isocentre and y>100 is below

     Version 0.14 -
 		- volume extended laterally to fully include the EPID

     Version 0.13 -
 		- Input validation has been implemented
 		- some minor bug fixes

     From Version 0.12 -
-        -Reads DICOM data, and converts to .egsphant using voxel sizes and coordinate limts specified in .inp file -Rotates the data to a geometrically equivalent orientaion for a new gantry angle (as an input) -Translates the isocentre to 0,0,0 and inverts the y axis -Adds EPID data to .egsphant as specified from an EPID spec file (see below) -Pads the volume with air to fill in space between EPID and phantom, and along the edges where the EPID extends
+		- Reads DICOM data, and converts to .egsphant using voxel sizes and coordinate limts specified in .inp file
+		- Rotates the data to a geometrically equivalent orientaion for a new gantry angle (as an input)
+		- Translates the isocentre to 0,0,0 and inverts the y axis
+		- Adds EPID data to .egsphant as specified from an EPID spec file (see below)
+		- Pads the volume with air to fill in space between EPID and phantom, and along the edges where the EPID extends

     From Version 0.11 -
-        -Will read two (2) egsphant files, combine them and write out.
+		- Will read two (2) egsphant files, combine them and write out.
 No smarts implemented.

     From Version 0.1 -
 		- fixed integer writing to a specified number of characters

 # Authors
 #---------